Karimi-Lab/inucs/README.md

 Indeed, this is the intermediary table that we were after!
 That is, we managed to use ***sorting*** to find out the nucleosomes for both sides of each interaction pair.

-Just as reminder, the final step from here will be relatively easy.
+Just as a reminder, the final step from here will be relatively easy.
 We can just go thorough the table above and simply count how many times each pair of `nuc_id1` and `nuc_id2` has repeated.

 | nuc_id1 | nuc_id2 | count |
 | ------- | ------- | ----- |